fev4/with-faunadb-abac-auth/README.md

 ## Thanks

-Special thanks to Leo Regnier and Ewan Edwards (FaunaDB team) for their incredible help.
+Special thanks to Leo Regnier, Ewan Edwards and the rest of the amazing team behind FaunaDB for their incredible help.